Our customer service

 You’ll find more information in the job profile and person specification.

-If you would like more information or an informal chat about the role please contact Claire Brown (This email address is being protected from spambots.
-You need JavaScript enabled to view it.).
-Please include a contact telephone number and times that would be best to reach you in your email.
+If you would like more information or an informal chat about the role please contact Judy Gilmour - This email address is being protected from spambots.
+You need JavaScript enabled to view it. or Sarah McMaster This email address is being protected from spambots.
+You need JavaScript enabled to view it. – please include a contact telephone number and times that would be best to reach you in your email.

-It is anticipated that interviews will be held at our Stirling office on 27 June 2024.
+It is anticipated that interviews will be held in the week beginning 17 March 2025 at our Dundee office.

 Hours: 35 hours per week